geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex1_ProPlus.md

 1. On the Client 1 VM (LON-CL1), you should still be logged in as Laura Atkins.

 2. You should still be in Laura’s **My account** window, since this is where you left off at the end of the prior task.
-Under the **Office apps &amp; devices** section, you can see that you have the ability to download Office since Laura is assigned an Office 365 E5 license and the global Office download setting is turned On.<br/>
+Under the **Office apps &amp; devices** section, the **Install Office** button now appears, since Laura is assigned an Office 365 E5 license and the global Office download setting is turned On.<br/>

+	‎**Important:** Selecting this **Install Office** button will install the 64 bit, English version of Office 365 ProPlus.
+However, if you want to install a different language or version, then select **View apps &amp; devices**, which opens the **Apps &amp; devices** page; this enables you to select the language and version that you want to install.

-	‎To install Office 365 ProPlus to your PC, select the **Install Office** button that appears.
+	Since Laura wants to install the 64 bit English version of ProPlus, select the **Install Office** button.

-3. In the **Just a few more steps** window, select **Close**.
+3. In the **Just a few more steps** window that appears, select **Close**.

-4. In the notification bar that appears at the bottom of the page, select **Run** to download and run the 64 bit Office 365 ProPlus installation wizard on the client PC.
+4. In the notification bar that appears at the bottom of the page, select **Save** to download the 64 bit Office 365 ProPlus installation wizard to the client PC.

+5. Once the Office 365 ProPlus installation file has finished downloading, select **Run** in the notification bar that appears at the bottom of the page.

-5. If a **Do you want to allow this app to make changes to your device?** dialog box appears, type **adatum\administrator** in the **username** box, type **Pa55w.rd** in the **Password** box, and then select **Yes**.
+6. If a **Do you want to allow this app to make changes to your device?** dialog box appears, type **adatum\administrator** in the **username** box, type **Pa55w.rd** in the **Password** box, and then select **Yes**.

-6. You may receive a warning indicating that it may be expensive to continue downloading.
+7. You may receive a warning indicating that it may be expensive to continue downloading.
 Select **OK.** <br/>

 	‎**Important:** This window may appear behind the Office window that displays the message: **We’re getting things ready.** If so, move the Office window to the side so that you can respond to the warning message.
 The Office install will NOT proceed until you select **OK** on the warning message (the Office window will just keep displaying the **We’re getting things ready** message, but it won’t actually do anything).

-7. The installation may take several minutes to complete.
+8. The installation may take several minutes to complete.
 Once the installation finishes, select **Close**.

-8. Now let’s verify that you can use one of the Office 365 ProPlus apps.
+9. Now let’s verify that you can use one of the Office 365 ProPlus apps.
 Select the **Start** icon in the lower-left corner of the taskbar.
 In the **Start** screen, scroll down and you’ll notice the following apps that are flagged as **New**: Access, Excel, Outlook, PowerPoint, Publisher, Skype for Business, and Word.

-9. In the **Start** screen, select **Word** to open it.
+10. In the **Start** screen, select **Word** to open it.

-10. If the **Sign in and Setup Office** window appears, perform the following steps:
+11. If the **Sign in and Setup Office** window appears, perform the following steps:

 	- Select **Sign in**.